 Here are some important tips when it comes to sago palm care:

 Just as the bonsai palm tree can handle a wide variety of temperature and lighting conditions, so, too, can it tolerate a variety of watering situations.
-It can handle a bit of neglect, and in fact, is best treated just like a cactus or succulent.
+It can handle a bit of neglect, and in fact, it is best treated just like a cactus or succulent.

-It’s perfectly fine to allow the soil to dry out between waterings.
+It’s perfectly fine to allow the soil to completely dry out between waterings.
 Just make sure your soil is well-draining and that you do not allow your plant to sit in water for long periods of time.

 Potting and Repotting